wmayner/pyphi/docs/examples/magic_cut.rst

     0.625

 The reason ABC does not exist as a concept is that its cause is reducible.
-Looking at the TPM of the system, there are no possible states with two of the elements set to off.
+Looking at the TPM of the system, there are no possible states where two elements are off.
 This means that knowing two elements are off is enough to know that the third element must also be off, and thus the third element can always be cut from the concept without a loss of information.
 This will be true for any purview, so the cause information is reducible.